TDX: ITS Change Management Procedures

 Body

-TeamDynamix (TD) will be used to document all changes as set forth in the ITS CHANGE MANAGEMENT policy.
+TeamDynamix (TD) will be used to document all changes as outlined in the ITS CHANGE MANAGEMENT policy.
 Click on the preceding link to view the document on Buzz.

 The ITS Change Management workflow has been created in TD to streamline the review and approvals for all changes to Production environments.
 The ITS Change Management workflow will be assigned to a TD ticket requesting the Production change.
 The ITS Change Management workflow can be assigned to the ticket at any time, but the workflow approval process will not start until the Ticket Task: Validate that a person is responsible for this ticket and kick off workflow is marked as Complete.
 After the Lead and/or Director approvals, non-minor changes will go before the Change Management Council (CMC) for final approval.